Default view

 1. Practicals

 The attendance on all practicals is obligatory.
 The names of students will be checked by the practical group teacher, and in addition, students will prove their appearance with their signature.
-All missed practicals have to be retaken.
 Students should bring a lab coat to all practicals.
 It is prohibited to take pictures or record the practicals.

 1. Tests during the semester